dvm360’s new editorial advisory board to help guide content

 Shawn Messonnier, DVM

 Dr. Messonnier is the proud author of several award-winning books: The Natural Health Bible for Dogs & Cats, The Natural Vet's Guide to Preventing and Treating Cancer in Dogs, and Breast Choices for the Best Chances: Your Breasts, Your Life, and How YOU Can Win The Battle!
 He is a 1987 graduate of Texas A&M University College of Veterinary Medicine & Biomedical Sciences and owns Paws & Claws Holistic Animal Hospital in Plano, TX.
-His special interest include functional medicine, Chinese/Western herbology, homeopathy, homotoxicology, nutritional therapies, and acupuncture.
+His special interest includes functional medicine, Chinese/Western herbology, homeopathy, homotoxicology, nutritional therapies, and acupuncture.

 Fun fact: Dr. Messonnier is a musician and magician who performs a very entertaining mentalism (mindreading) act.